-60. This paragraph provides examples of low risk indicators for customers and for products and services which a financial services business may consider when preparing a profile.

-(a) Customers - Low Risk Indicators

-- customers whose funds are part of a pooled client money account held in the name of an Appendix C business (see the definition in Appendix C to the Handbook); - customers who are actively employed with a regular source of income which is consistent with the employment being undertaken; - customers who are locally resident retail customers who have a business relationship which is understood by the financial services business; and - customers represented by those whose appointment is subject to court approval or ratification (such as executors).

-(b) Products and services - Low Risk Indicators
+- 60. This paragraph provides examples of low risk indicators for customers and for products and services which a financial services business may consider when preparing a profile. - (a) Customers Low Risk Indicators - customers whose funds are part of a pooled client money account held in the name of an Appendix C business (see the definition in Appendix C to the Handbook): - customers who are actively employed with a regular source of income which is consistent with the employment being undertaken; - customers who are locally resident retail customers who have a business relationship which is understood by the financial services business; and - customers with private wealth, where the source is identified as legitimate; and - customers represented by those whose appointment is subject to court approval or ratification (such as executors). - (b) Products and services Low Risk Indicators - products where the provider does not permit third party investment or repayment and the ability to make or receive payments to or from third parties is restricted; - life insurance policies where the annual premium is no more than £1,000 or a single premium of no more than £2,500;

-- products where the provider does not permit third party investment or repayment and the ability to make or receive payments to or from third parties is restricted; - life insurance policies where the annual premium is no more than £1,000 or a single premium of no more than £2,500; - insurance policies for pension schemes if there is no surrender clause and the policy cannot be used for collateral; and

-- regular payment savings or investment/insurance products. - 61.
+- insurance policies for pension schemes if there is no surrender clause and the policy cannot be used for collateral; and - regular payment savings or investment/insurance products. - 61.
 This paragraph provides examples of high risk indicators for customers and for products and services which a financial services business may consider when preparing a profile.